ericvc/Bayesian-NLME-Models/README.md

 under-predict heights at intermediate stages (e.g, around 10 years of age).
 As mentioned before, interpreting the model parameters in light of the original data is a cinch, requiring no transformations back to an original scale.
-For example, the population mean of \(\bar{\theta}_1\) (green) corresponds to the predicted upper limit of the height of Loblolly pine trees, which is estimated here to be 61.4 feet (95% highest posterior density interval: 59.0-65.4).
-Growth is most rapid near the midpoint of the curve, and the coordinate position of this point on the x-axis is given from the parameter \(\bar{\theta}_2\) (purple).
-This model predicts that the midpoint of tree growth occurs at roughly 11.8 years (95% HPDI: 11.3-12.3) of age.
+For example, the population mean of 𝜃₁ (green) corresponds to the predicted upper limit of the height of Loblolly pine trees, which is estimated here to be 61.4 feet (95% highest posterior density interval: 59.0-65.4).
+Growth is most rapid at ages near the midpoint of the curve, and the coordinate position of this point on the x-axis is given from the parameter 𝜃₂ (purple).
+This model predicts that the midpoint of tree growth occurs at roughly 11.8 years (95% HPDI:
+11.3-12.3) of age.

 ### Five Parameter Model

-The five parameter logistic model is actually the difference of two logistic curves, each sharing a common upper *y* limit but different characteristic growth rates and midpoints.
-First, I will generate some fake data, with random noise, in order to illustrate what such a curve might appear like.
+The five parameter logistic model is actually the sum of two logistic curves, each sharing a common upper *y* limit but differing characteristic midpoint and rate parameters.
+First, I will generate some fake data, with random noise, in order to illustrate how such a curve might appear..

 ``` r
 #Five parameter logistic function with random noise (tau) parameter